Nuestra Belleza México 1995

-The 2nd Nuestra Belleza México pageant, was held at the Teatro Morelos of Toluca, Estado de México, Mexico on October 22, 1995.
+Nuestra Belleza México 1995, the 2nd Nuestra Belleza México beauty pageant, was held at the Teatro Morelos of Toluca, Estado de México, Mexico on October 22, 1995.
 Thirty-two contestants of the Mexican Republic competed for the national title, which was won by Vanessa Guzmán from Chihuahua, who later competed at Miss Universe 1996 in US where she was finalist in the Top 6.
 Guzmán was crowned by outgoing Nuestra Belleza México titleholder Luz María Zetina.
 She is the first blonde and only Chihuahuense to win this title.

 The Nuestra Belleza Mundo México title was won by Alejandra Quintero from Nuevo León, who later competed at Miss World 1995 in South Africa where she was a semi-finalist in the Top 10.
-Quintero was crowned by outgoing Nuestra Belleza México titleholder Luz María Zetina.
+Quintero was crowned by the outgoing Nuestra Belleza México titleholder, Luz María Zetina.
 She was the first Neoleonesa to win this title.

-This year the Nuestra Belleza México Organization negotiated the license of international Miss World contest.
+This year the Nuestra Belleza México Organization had negotiated the license of the international Miss World contest.
 The contest Nuestra Belleza México is strengthened by offering their candidates two options for participating in the events of greater global significance: Miss Universe and Miss World.
 This year, Lupita Jones won the Miss World franchise and the right to send representatives to this event.